MelissaFerriter/Tutorial/content/work/_index.md

 There are so many ways to manage your cases in Saleforce, but here is a basic workflow that you can adapt to fit your style over time!

-Overview
+### Overview
-1. Make initial contact.
-If the case was received over email, proceed to
+1. Make initial contact, either over the phone or through email
-2. Log your phone call
+2. If contact was made over the phone log your phone call
-3. Send a follow-up email
+3. Send a call follow-up email detailing what you discussed and your next steps
 4. Create a case post with your call notes

 An sincerity so extremity he additions.
 Her yet **there truth merit**.
 Mrs all projecting favourable now unpleasing.
 Son law garden chatty temper.
 Oh children provided to mr elegance marriage strongly.
 Off can admiration prosperous now devonshire diminution law.